gaminbottomtext/AccHankKE/README.md

 ## Credits

-gamingbottomtext - LOL for existing and doing some code / 40 Percent of the code :trol:
+gamingbottomtext - LOL for existing and doing some code / 40 Percent of the code and alot of the gameplay stuff :trol:

 tpo - The guy that did 70% of the code